briankoser/avid/README.md

 - [ ] About link to sidebar

 ## Technical Debt
-- [ ] Split Draft.vue into smaller modules
+- [ ] Split Draft.vue into smaller components
 - [ ] Use Vuex modules (https://vuex.vuejs.org/en/structure.html)
 - [ ] SASS for variables